 Magic mushrooms are surprisingly easy to grow.
 You can get started yourself with equipment that’s probably already lying around your house or can be picked up at your local hardware shop or gardening center.

-In order to get started, you’ll need to pick up some Golden Teacher spores or a magic mushroom grow kit that contains live GT mycelium.
+To get started, you’ll need to pick up some Golden Teacher spores, or a magic mushroom grow kit that contains live GT mycelium.

 Golden Teachers are known for their ease of cultivation.
 They’re fairly contaminant-resistant, have fast colonization rates, and are less sensitive to underoptimized growing conditions.
-This could be because of the fact that this is a wild strain, as opposed to a strain selectively bred in captivity.
+This could be because this is a wild strain, unlike a strain selectively bred in captivity.

-You can grow Golden Teachers on any of the popular mushroom substrates, including rye grain, BRF tek, Uncle Ben’s tek, manure, wild bird seed, etc.
+You can grow Golden Teachers on popular mushroom substrates, including rye grain, BRF tek, Uncle Ben’s tek, manure, wild bird seed, etc.

 This is one of the strains I recommend new growers start with because of their consistent and above-average potency, widespread availability, and relative ease of cultivation.